diesimo-ai/self-driving-car-projects/p10-self-driving-car-motion-planner/readme.md

 Strongly recommend to work on conda and create a new python environment and then install all your dependencies

-- Make sure install the required dependencies for this current version of Carla Simulator:
+- Make sure install the required dependencies for this current version of Carla Simulator first:

 ```
 - Pillow>=3.1.2